Karpova-Lab/syringe-pump/Documentation Source/source/index.rst

 --------------------------------------
 I'm not the first to share an open source syringe pump.
 Here are some examples:

+- `Poisedon <https://pachterlab.github.io/poseidon/>`_ by the Pachter Lab
 - `3D Printed Syringe Pump Rack <https://hackaday.com/2015/05/29/pump-up-the-volume-with-the-3d-printed-syringe-pump-rack/>`_ by aldricnegrier
 - `DIY Syringe Pump <https://hackaday.com/2017/02/26/diy-syringe-pump-saves-big-bucks-for-hackers-lab/>`_
 - `Open-source syringe pump <http://www.appropedia.org/Open-source_syringe_pump>`_  by Michigan Tech's Open Sustainability Technology Lab
 - `Open source syringe pump <http://fab.cba.mit.edu/classes/863.13/people/wildebeest/projects/final/index.html>`_ by Will Patrick
 - `SyriGo <http://www.thingiverse.com/thing:1820146>`_ by Ocram

-The major difference between my take on the DIY syringe pump, and the ones above, is my abstaining from using 3D printed components.
+- `Low cost laser cut syringe pump <http://jvoigts.scripts.mit.edu/blog/low-cost-syringe-pump/>`_ The major difference between my take on the DIY syringe pump, and the ones above, is my abstaining from using 3D printed components.
 I chose to use lasercut parts because they are more accurate, more precise, stiffer, and more condusive to rapid iteration and/or making large quantities (minutes to lasercut instead of hours to 3d print).

 Features
 ========
-- Push and pull capable
+- Easy to build

+  - Assembled with screws and nuts.
+No glue or thread tapping required
   - Laser cut 1/4" thick acrylic frame

-  - Stiff
+    - Stiff & precise
-  - Precise
     - No need for finishing/removing support material as with a 3D printed part

-- Easy to assemble using standard parts (no glue or thread tapping required)
+- Infuse and retract capable
+- Vertically mounted on `DIN rail <https://en.wikipedia.org/wiki/DIN_rail>`_

+  - Air bubbles rise to the top and exit at start of infusion
+  - Easy to mount several pumps side by side

+- 2 limit switches prevent the motor from stalling in either direction
-- Controller board that combines microcontroller, stepper driver, and color display, joystick, and motor/power connections
+- Controller board that combines microcontroller, stepper driver, color display, joystick, and motor/power connections

   - Reprogrammable over USB for complete customization
-  - Modern stepper driver rotates motor with minimal audible noise.
+  - Modern stepper driver rotates motor very quietly
-  - Can be controlled manually, or
-- 2 limit switches prevent the motor from stalling in either direction
+  - Send precise "dispense X µL" serial commands to dispense volume or set an infuse rate and provide an high TTL signal for desired duration
+  - Can automatically stop experiment when syringe is empty (when infuse limit switch is triggered)
 - Lower cost than `commercial <http://syringepump.com/NE-1000.php>`_ `alternatives <https://www.harvardapparatus.com/pumps-liquid-handling/syringe-pumps/infuse-withdraw/standard-infuse-withdraw-pump-11-elite-programmable-syringe-pumps.html>`_

   - Frame ~ $150